xebialabs/blueprints/showcases/dictionaries-and-secret-stores/README.md

 * [Get started with DevOps as Code](https://docs.xebialabs.com/xl-release/concept/get-started-with-devops-as-code.html)
 * [Get started with blueprints](https://docs.xebialabs.com/xl-release/concept/get-started-with-blueprints.html)

+## Prerequisites

+* XebiaLabs Release Orchestration and Deployment Automation up and running
+* Azure credentials that allow creating the infrastructure
+* CyberArk Conjur or HashiCorp Vault up and running
+* Docker (Linux) or Docker Desktop (Mac, Windows)

 ## Usage

 To use this blueprint, run `xl blueprint` in an empty directory and select: